Months of QA, completed in hours with OwlityAI.

 Reality:

 In a nutshell, no, it won’t.
 As of 2025, autonomous testing is about removing the grunt work.
-Only humans can fully grasp business-critical logic, develop design system architecture, and make final decisions.
+But with many teams short on QA resources, AI for overcoming the QA skills gap ensures critical testing coverage continues even without scaling headcount.
 AI just offloads what is tedious: generating exhaustive shuffles, updating ineffective tests, and running validations 24/7.

 Git vs. FTP — not a replacement, but a force multiplier, innit?